equivalent/scrapbook2/archive/blogs/2016-11-28-put-vs-patch.md

-## PATCH vs PUT
+## PATCH vs PUT and the PATCH JSON syntax war

 There are several articles/discussions on parallels of PUT vs PATCH and when to use one before other.
+Also the main struggle recent years seems to be how to translate the RFC proposal for PATCH JSON format.
-I've decided to spam the internet with one more opinionated article on this topic.
+I've decided to spam the internet with one more opinionated article on this topic trying to explain everything one more time.

 > First of all I'm a [Ruby on Rails](http://rubyonrails.org/) developer so I will reference some
 > sources from RoR world, but everything I say in this article apply to any programming language / web-app